 Christine Annan, Christchurch City Libraries Facilities Planner, Places and Spaces Team, says: “While our vision was set in place before the Christchurch Earthquakes of 2010/11, it was the February earthquake in 2011 that accelerated the move.
 Paul at Instinct Furniture sent down our first GLO Station to trial at our busy Bishopdale Library which remained open while other libraries were closed.”

 “We welcomed the versatility and mobility that GLO offered – it met our immediate needs, fitted well with our open library focus and looked gorgeous.”

 “The GLO is ergonomic, suits a variety of interactions with our customers, acting as welcome, enquiries and membership points in a smart library environment.
-The shape of the GLO fits easily into any library layout and GLO 1600 at Bishopdale Library, provides the ideal place to connect and engagecan be made to suit any of our library colour palettes.”
+The shape of the GLO fits easily into any library layout and GLO 1600 at Bishopdale Library, provides the ideal place to connect and engage, in colours to suit our library colour palettes.”